-So what do a company’s marketers and salespeople mean when they say ‘free solar panels’?
-Usually, they are referring to solar leases and power purchase agreements (PPA’s).
-Under these solar financing arrangements, a solar company will put a solar system on your roof at no up-front cost to you.
+Decoding the sales pitch: the terms ‘free solar panels’ or ‘no cost solar program’ are sometimes used to advertise solar lease or solar power purchase agreements (PPAs).
+Under these solar financing arrangements, a solar company will put a solar system on your roof at no up-front cost to you for installation, enrollment, or maintenance.
 This sounds great – you get to say that your home is powered by clean energy, and can even point to the solar panels on your roof to prove it.

 Regardless of its ‘do-good’ image, the solar industry is an industry like any other: the companies offering products are looking to turn a profit.
 Providers of solar leases make their money by selling you electricity, usually at a lower rate than what you pay your utility.

 Although companies like SolarCity once dominated the market for solar leases, countless new players have since entered the space and begun competing with each other, while SolarCity is no longer around.
 Some solar leases will save you more money on your electric bills than others.
 You as a solar shopper can now pick your company based on their offer.
 So even if financial gain is secondary to environmental considerations for you, you should still shop around to make sure you’re getting the best deal.